beachwood23/beachwood23.github.io/_posts/2014-3-12-give-me-my-search-results.md

 ---
 layout: post
-title: Give Me My Search Results
+title: Give me my search results
 ---

 How much space do search engines devote to advertising space?
 Unless we're shopping, the results we're looking for in a search query are usually tucked beneath text ads.